 The short ribs were calling my name first, and I’m pretty sure the salmon is next on my dinner calendar.

-What should I serve with beef short ribs?
+What should I serve with braised beef short ribs?

 Cheesy grits or mashed potatoes are naturally complementary.
 But, don’t forget a salad or vegetable side dish.
 Here are my favorites: